loveteshh/Vehicle_Detection/README.md

 ### Prerequisites

 The mobile application is a stand-alone apk file.
 No external dependencies required.
-Any required dependencies for the algorithm can be installed using.
+Any required dependencies for the algorithm can be installed using-

 ```
 python install.py